A model reduction method based on nonlinear optimization for multiscale stochastic optimal control problems: Abstract

 \section{Abstract}

-This paper presents a nonlinear optimization-based model reduction method for multiscale stochastic optimal control problems governed by stochastic partial differential equations.
-The proposed approach constructs a non-intrusive, data-driven reduced-order model by employing a parameter-separable structure to handle stochastic dependencies and directly minimizing the $\mathcal{L}^2$ norm of the output error via gradient-based optimization.
-Compared to existing methods, this framework offers three significant advantages: it is entirely data-driven, relying solely on output measurements without requiring access to internal system matrices; it guarantees approximation accuracy for control outputs, aligning directly with the optimization objective; and its computational complexity is independent of the original PDE dimension, ensuring feasibility for real-time control applications.
-Numerical experiments on stochastic diffusion and advection-diffusion equations demonstrate the method's effectiveness and efficiency, providing a systematic solution for the real-time control of complex uncertain systems and bridging the gap between model reduction theory and practical engineering.
+This paper proposes a non-intrusive, data-driven reduced-order modeling framework for stochastic optimal control problems governed by partial differential equations.
+The control problem is formulated with a quadratic cost functional and stochastic PDE constraints, and an $\mathcal{L}_2$-optimal reduced-order model is constructed to directly approximate the parameter-to-output mapping.
+The model is obtained by minimizing the $\mathcal{L}_2$ norm of the output error via gradient-based optimization, requiring only input–output data without access to the full-order system matrices or state variables.
+To efficiently generate high-fidelity training data for multiscale problems, the Generalized Multiscale Finite Element Method (GMsFEM) is employed as an offline solver.
+The proposed framework ensures accuracy in control-relevant outputs while maintaining computational complexity independent of the original PDE dimension, making it suitable for real-time applications.
+Numerical experiments on stochastic diffusion and advection–diffusion equations demonstrate the accuracy, efficiency, and robustness of the method.